VivekUllengula/Agentic-AI/python_basics_fastapi_crud/Python_Basics_and_CRUD_FastAPI.md

 ### ✅ Conclusion:
 This guide introduced key Python concepts including decorators, lambda functions, generators, data structures and file handling.
 You have also learned how to build simple CRUD API using FastAPI.

+## Interview questions

+1. What is a decorator in Python and how is it used?
+2. Can you write a simple example of a Python decorator?
+3. What are lambda functions in Python?
+How are they different from regular functions?
+4. Give an example where a lambda function is used with **filter()**.
+5. What are generators in Python?
+How do they differ from regular functions?
+6. What is the use of the **yield** keyword?
+7. What are the advantages of using generators?
+8. What is the difference betweena list and a dictionary in Pyhton?
+9. Can you explain list comprehension with an example?
+10. How do you read and write files in Python?
+11. What are different file access modes in Python?
+12. How do you handle file not found errors in Python?
+13. What is FastAPI and why would you use it?
+14. How does FastAPI comapre to Flask?
+15. What is Pydantic used for in FastAPI?
+16. What HTTP methods are used for CRUD operations?
+17. Can you descrie the project structure of a FastAPI?
+18. How do you define a model in FastAPI using Pydantic?
+19. How do you handle errors in FastAPI routes?
+20. How would you persist data in FastAPI app without using a database?